 Could the law play a role in tackling climate issues?

 Whether the law can really make a difference on climate issues is still up for debate.
-Climate change law is a very and the cases referred to above have yet to be adjudicated.
+Climate change law is a very young field and the cases referred to above have yet to be adjudicated.

 The underlying question is what governments are actually obliged to do from a legal perspective to cut their carbon emissions.
 A group of prominent lawyers and scientists has been trying to answer that question for the past few years.
-It was established by the lawyer Jaap Spier and the philosopher Thomas Pogge and has Spier is a professor of liability law and advocate-general at the Dutch Supreme Court in The Hague; Pogge is a professor of philosophy and international relations and the Director of the Global Justice Program at Yale University.
+It was established by the lawyer Jaap Spier and the philosopher Thomas Pogge and has representatives from every continent.
+Spier is a professor of liability law and advocate-general at the Dutch Supreme Court in The Hague; Pogge is a professor of philosophy and international relations and the Director of the Global Justice Program at Yale University.

 “Up until now, lawyers have not delineated what exactly must be done by whom to battle the problem of climate change,” Spier said, during an interview in his office at the Supreme Court building in The Hague.
 “We wanted to gain some clarity about the obligations states and enterprises have.”

 The Principles themselves do not establish any legal obligations; they are more of an opinio juris, a legal vision that has been argued.
 It’s meant to serve as a guide for anyone pursuing legal action in climate matters and as a reference point for judges adjudicating climate cases.
-They can use the Principles as a source of information on that apply in climate issues.
+They can use the Principles as a source of information on the legal principles that apply in climate issues.

 Why climate change is a matter for the courts